 Biodiversity is at the heart of the Foragers enterprise.
 Wester Balfunning Farm is situated on an established wildflower and grass meadow, providing a rich, foraging haven for bumblebees and other wildlife.

-Since taking over the farm, Gary and Jo have planted over 250 apple trees and 1200 hornbeam hedge whips, as well as a variety of bird friendly shrubs.
+Since setting up their business, Gary and Jo have planted over 250 apple trees and 1200 hornbeam hedge whips, as well as a variety of bird friendly shrubs.

 Over the years Foragers has built a reputation for growing tasty chillies and culinary herbs, grown using traditional methods without the use of pesticides and chemicals.